 The 1880 Census lists Sarah Stack as a widow, the first Census reference to a husband.
 In 1900, the Census reports that Sarah, age 70, a widow, lived by herself.
 We further learn that, “She can read & write and speaks English.
 She owns her home free of mortgage and it is a farm.
 No household members other than herself.”

 While puzzles remain about Sarah Stack, including the father of her children, we do know a bit about the family from Mother’s History.

 A unit of William Tecumseh Sherman’s Union army set up camp on the Stack farm and pretty well destroyed everything they didn’t consume or steal.
 Emeline was not born at the time but remembered stories told in her childhood.
 Her memory fits with documented accounts of Union troops moving through Union County in late February 1865.

-We don’t know where Sarah’s husband was when Sherman’s troops came through, but it seems reasonable to guess that he, like almost all Southern men of his age, including all three of my other great-grandfathers, was away from home with the Confederate Army.
+We don’t know where the father of Sarah’s children was when Sherman’s troops came through, but it seems reasonable to guess that he, like almost all Southern men of his age, including all three of my other great-grandfathers, was away from home with the Confederate army.

 It is curious that my grandmother Emeline, Sarah’s youngest child, was born 23 Nov 1865, almost exactly nine months after Union troops were on the Stack property in late February 1865.
-If her husband was off somewhere in the Confederate army, how did Sarah become pregnant.
-A reasonable speculation is that the father was one of the Union soldiers.
+If her spouse was off somewhere in the Confederate army, how did Sarah become pregnant?
+Or perhaps her partner was close but lived elsewhere during the war?
+Another reasonable speculation is that the father was one of the Union soldiers.
+If that was the case, did she voluntarily become involved with one of the Union soldiers?
 Was she raped?
 Did she trade sexual favors for special treatment or to protect her children?
-Did she voluntarily become involved with one of the Union soldiers?
 I have given up ever knowing.